Latest News

 CHINESE INTERESTS Since Min Aung Hlaing overthrew the elected government of Aung San Suu Kyi, in February 2021, Myanmar has been engulfed in a civil war.
 The protests against the coup turned into a national armed uprising that pitted the military against newly formed pro-democracy groups and ethnic armies.

-According to the state media, the delegation that accompanied Min Aung Hlaing in China included the chief ministers from Myanmar's Kachin State and Shan State, both of which border China.
-They also included the country's Industry Minister.
-Kachin State has one of the largest heavy rare earth mine belts in the world, and Shan State shares several trade routes with China.
-Aung Kyaw Soe said that the ministers' attendance suggests that discussions will likely focus on border trade, and the Myitsone Dam project, a $3.6 billion Chinese-led Kachin State project shelved by 2011.
+According to the state media, the delegation that accompanied Min Aung Hlaing in China included the chief ministers from Myanmar's Kachin State and Shan State, which both border China.
+They also included the country's minister of industry.
+Kachin State has one of the largest heavy rare earth mine belts in the world, and Shan State shares many trading routes with China.
+Aung Kyaw Soe said that the ministers' attendance suggests that discussions will likely focus on border trade, and the Myitsone Dam project, a $3.6 billion Chinese-led project, in Kachin State, which was shelved by 2011.

 Horsey, from the Crisis Group, said that Min Aung Hlaing’s visit would bring more attention to Min Zin’s arrest because he was one of the leading Myanmar scholars who worked towards improving understanding between the countries.
 (Reporting and Editing by DevjyotGhoshal and Kate Mayberry).